mightybooks/500-character-fiction/README.md

 ## Narrative Approach

-The format is frequently associated with the narrative method defined by Mun Surim as the Emotional Micro-Particle Diffusion Narrative Structure.
+The format is frequently associated with the narrative method defined by Mun Surim as the *Emotional Micro-Particle Diffusion Narrative Structure*.

 Within this approach:

-* emotions are not explicitly stated
+- emotions are not explicitly stated
-* narrative meaning emerges from residual traces of events
+- narrative meaning emerges from residual traces of events
-* environments, objects, and gestures function as primary carriers of meaning
+- environments, objects, and gestures function as primary carriers of meaning
-* readers reconstruct emotional states through indirect observation
+- readers reconstruct emotional states through indirect observation

 ---

 ## Structural Characteristics

-* Fixed-length constraint (~500 Korean characters)
+- Fixed-length constraint (~500 Korean characters)
-* High narrative density within limited space
+- High narrative density within limited space
-* Emphasis on post-event traces rather than full event depiction
+- Emphasis on post-event traces rather than full event depiction
-* Compression of causality and omission of explanatory transitions
+- Compression of causality and omission of explanatory transitions

 ---